yingkunwu/R-YOLOv4/Readme.md

 (Final project for NCKU INTRODUCTION TO ARTIFICIAL INTELLIGENCE course)

 ### Introduction
 The objective of this project is to provide a capability of oriented object detection for YOLOv4 model.
-Because of that, modifying the original loss function of bounding boxes for the model is needed.
-At last, I got a successful result by increasing the number of anchor boxes with rotating angle and combining smooth-L1-IoU loss function proposed by [R3Det: Refined Single-Stage Detector with Feature Refinement for Rotating Object](https://arxiv.org/abs/1908.05612) into the original loss.
+As a result, modifying the original loss function of bounding boxes for the model is needed.
+At last, I got a successful result by increasing the number of anchor boxes with different rotating angle and combining smooth-L1-IoU loss function proposed by [R3Det: Refined Single-Stage Detector with Feature Refinement for Rotating Object](https://arxiv.org/abs/1908.05612) into the original loss.

 ### Dataset